 Understanding its Chemical Structure

 Chemically, hyaluronic acid is a polymer made up of repeating units of N-acetylglucosamine and glucuronic acid.
 Its unique structure allows it to retain water exceptionally well, with one molecule capable of holding up to 1,000 times its weight in water.
-This property is what makes it so beneficial for skinOpens in a new tab. hydration.
+This property is what makes it so beneficial for skin hydration.

 The Role of Hyaluronic Acid in the Body